Generative AI Use in Education

 Purpose

 The impact of GenAI in education represents not only a technical advancement but a significant social shift.
-Potential GenAI uses for instructors include designing course content, delivering lectures, facilitating course design, providing feedback on student performance, developing adaptive learning pathways, conducting data analysis, and enhancing accessibility across diverse learning needs.
-Potential uses for students include using GenAI as a personal tutor, summarizing information, generating ideas, drafting documents, and self-testing knowledge [3] [4] [5] [6].
-However, using GenAI in teaching and learning introduces important challenges that must be carefully navigated with human oversight, course policies, and institutional guidelines.
-These challenges include potentially inaccurate or fabricated information, the potential for generating harmful or biased content, data privacy concerns, threats to information integrity and security, intellectual property violations, academic integrity challenges, and marginalizing diverse voices [7] [8].
+Potential GenAI uses for instructors include designing a course, developing lectures, workshops and discussion prompts, simulating environments or problems, providing feedback on student performance, developing adaptive learning pathways, conducting data analyses, and enhancing accessibility for diverse learning needs.
+Potential uses for students include using GenAI as a personal tutor, summarizing information, generating ideas, drafting documents, and self-testing for understanding [3] [4] [5] [6].
+However, using GenAI in teaching and learning introduces important challenges that educators must carefully navigate.
+These challenges include potentially inaccurate or fabricated information, the potential for generating harmful or biased content, data privacy concerns, threats to information integrity and security, intellectual property violations, academic integrity violations, GenAI’s potential to not only enhance but also replace work, and GenAI’s role in marginalizing diverse voices [7] [8].

 Our guidelines are rooted in our core Meliora values of equity, leadership, integrity, openness, respect, and accountability.
-We emphasize academic freedom and autonomy, responsibility, honesty, privacy, data ownership, transparency, and equitable access and promote a human-centered approach to GenAI implementation.
+We promote a human-centered approach to GenAI implementation.
+As such, we emphasize academic freedom and autonomy, academic honesty, responsibility and accountability, privacy, data ownership and authorship, transparency, and equitable access.
 We recognize that different disciplines and educational contexts may require varied approaches.
-We advocate for university investment in necessary resources to balance innovation with responsible implementation and for an agile approach to evaluate new tools and promote GenAI literacy.
+We recommend that the university invest in necessary resources to balance innovation with responsible implementation and that it takes an agile approach to evaluating new tools and promoting GenAI literacy.

 These guidelines are intended to accommodate various considerations while remaining adaptable to rapid advancements in GenAI technology.
 As the technology matures, risks may evolve, and new mitigation strategies may emerge, underscoring the need for regular review and updates to ensure our guidelines remain relevant and practical.